 Courses: Science, Technology and Values; Foundations of Public Policy, Introduction to Environmental Studies, Environmental Policy, Environmental Conflict Resolution, Risk and Environmental Decision-Making, Great Lakes I and II, Sustainable Communities; Values and Public Policy; Science, Technology, and Policy Seminar: Legal Perspectives

 B.A.
 Biology, McDaniel College (formerly Western Maryland College)

-Research Interests: history of ecology and biology, history of Cold War science and technology, U.S. environmental politics, and relations between science and politics; author of The Oyster Question: Scientists, Watermen, and the Maryland Chesapeake Bay since 1880 (Athens: University of Georgia Press, 2009), winner of the 2010 Forum for the History of Science in America Book Prize, Maryland Historical Trust Heritage Book Award, and Honorable Mention from the Frederick Jackson Turner Committee of the Organization of American Historians
+Research Interest: history of ecology and biology, history of Cold War science and technology, U.S. environmental politics, and relations between science and politics; author of The Oyster Question: Scientists, Watermen, and the Maryland Chesapeake Bay since 1880 (Athens: University of Georgia Press, 2009), winner of the 2010 Forum for the History of Science in America Book Prize, Maryland Historical Trust Heritage Book Award, and Honorable Mention from the Frederick Jackson Turner Committee of the Organization of American Historians

 Courses: Science, Technology and Values; Introduction to Environmental Studies; History of Ecology and Environmentalism; Engineering in American Culture; History of Women in Science and Engineering;, Seminar in Science, Technology and the Environment; Great Lakes I and II

 Courses: Foundations of Public Policy; Public Administration and Management; Gender, Science & Technology; Policy Analysis III; Values & Public Policy